zYeoman/myStars/README.md

 - [ZeroNet](https://github.com/HelloZeroNet/ZeroNet) - ZeroNet - Decentralized websites using Bitcoin crypto and BitTorrent network
 - [rsub](https://github.com/henrikpersson/rsub) - Use rmate with Sublime Text.
 - [haxor-news](https://github.com/donnemartin/haxor-news) - Browse Hacker News like a haxor: A Hacker News command line interface (CLI).
 - [keras](https://github.com/fchollet/keras) - Deep Learning library for Python.
 Convnets, recurrent neural networks, and more.
-Runs on Theano or TensorFlow.
+Runs on TensorFlow or Theano.
 - [voltron](https://github.com/snare/voltron) - A hacky debugger UI for hackers
 - [vocabulary](https://github.com/prodicus/vocabulary) - Python Module to get Meanings, Synonyms and what not for a given word
 - [pixiv-downloader](https://github.com/Volvagia356/pixiv-downloader) - Script to download artworks from pixiv